uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/feedo/designprototyping.md

 * Help recognize, diagnose, and recover from errors

-  An issue where we didn’t allow users

-  because there weren’t warnings or guidance when tiles and collars had sync errors.
-We resolved this by added those messages
+  An issue where we didn’t allow users to recover from or to diagnose errors, because there weren’t any warnings or guidance when tiles and collars had sync errors.
+We resolved this by adding those messages.

 * Recognition rather than recall

-  A problem where it wasn’t obvious enough whether a dog had enough exercise on a specific day.
-By including color screens in our paper prototype, we corrected this issue
+  A problem where it wasn’t obvious enough whether a dog had enough exercise on a specific day, since numbers are bland.
+By including color screens in our paper prototype, we corrected this issue.

 * Consistency and standards

   Lastly, we solved an issue where our layout was suggesting that syncing a tile was a similar task as tracking food or tracking exercise.
-We moved the sync tile button to the hamburger menu to solve this issue
+We moved the sync tile button to the hamburger menu to solve this issue.

 There were also four main issues that came out of the Usability Tests:

 * Participant 1 noted that the Sync button on the collar clip wasn’t obvious on the paper prototype.
-This likely is more of an issue with the medium we used for prototyping, but we made sure to label the button more obviously
+This likely is more of an issue with the medium we used for prototyping, but we made sure to label the button more obviously.

 * Participant 1 also wasn’t sure how to input the breed of one of her dogs.
 Her dog was a mixed-breed and our design didn’t clearly support the input of mixed-breed dogs.
-We corrected this by allowing the field more flexibility and by including a help button with a pop-up message for clarity
+We corrected this by allowing the field more flexibility and by including a help button with a pop-up message for clarity.

 * Participant 1 also asked if we could prompt her to sync a tile immediately after syncing a collar.
-This is something we didn’t think about initially, but really helped get new users to be able to use the app more quickly
+This is something we didn’t think about initially, but really helped get new users to be able to use the app more quickly.

 * Participants 2 and 3 noted that many of our labels were a bit too ambiguous, so we made changes throughout the app.
-One example is instead of using the term “Food” we changed it to “Food Data”
+One example is instead of using the term “Food” we changed it to “Food Data”.

 The lack of mixed-breed support was a significant issue as only 5% of dogs in the US are purebred.
 This reduced the flexibility of our app which shrinks the population of participants that could use it.
 The workflow efficiency improvements and label and verbiage ambiguity were oversights by our design team, but participants who didn’t have the expert lens were able to find these quickly.
 One thing to note is that all participants were able to successfully complete the tasks which shows the advantages of having a simple design.